Last updated on January 12, 2024

-As you know, San Pancho was a town that surprised us.
-A month’s stay easily turned into six months and it may well be a place we plant roots.
-We loved and love it there, and my oh my how much we miss it.
+San Pancho, Mexico was a town that surprised us.
+A month’s stay easily turned into six months and we almost set down roots there.
+We loved and love it, and my oh my how much we miss it.
 In homage to our beloved town, here are some reasons to love the San Francisco you’ve never heard of.
-Read the second part here.

 I never quite got over the beauty of San Pancho beach.
 Beaches like this are usually filled with people and parasols, but apart from during New Year and Easter, San Pancho was always spacious.
 The ocean was intimidating so I rarely braved it, but watching the surfers, strolling the sand and marveling at the jungle backdrop more than made up for that.
 In the final weeks, we discovered phosphorescence, and danced to make stars in the sand.